eliftubakorkmaz/ETK.Result/README.md

 # TS.Result NuGet Package

 ## Overview
-The `TS.Result` package is designed to encapsulate the result of operations in .NET applications, offering a structured way to handle success and failure states with associated data or error messages.
+The `ETK.Result` package is designed to encapsulate the result of operations in .NET applications, offering a structured way to handle success and failure states with associated data or error messages.
 It is ideal for improving error handling and response consistency across various application layers.

 ## Features
 - **Generic Result Type**: Facilitates strong typing of the operation outcome, accommodating any data type.